MohammedDarawad/OrderManagementSystem/README.md

-to build the docker image i used the docker-compose file to compose my docekr image with a mysql image and then executed the (docker-compose up) command
+to build the docker image i used the docker-compose file to compose my docekr image with a mysql image and then executed the (docker-compose up) command the docker-compose file has the command (bild: .) which allows it to build the image then compose it